Learning Outcomes

 - Video Identification:

-The witness views a video containing the suspect and at least eight others of similar appearance. - Identification Parade:
+The witness views a video containing the suspect and at least eight others of similar appearance.
+If two suspects of roughly similar appearance are shown together, at least 12 others must be included. - Identification Parade:

 The suspect stands in a line with at least eight others who resemble them.
-The witness views the line, usually through a screen. - Group Identification:
+The witness views the line, usually through a screen.
+The witness must be told the offender may or may not be present and is asked to look at each person at least twice. - Group Identification:

 Key Term: video identification